Rajasekhar342/odin-recipes/README.md

 # odin-recipes
 "This is my First Project"

-In this project i am making a web page for my favourite recipes using HTML.
+In this project i will be making 'recipe website' using html.